I don’t know what happened– my little one year old happily ate whatever I put on her plate until one day, she didn’t.

 So what do you do when your picky toddler refuses to eat vegetables?
 Try these helpful tips on how to get a toddler to eat vegetables!

-Make smoothies with hidden veggies
+Make smoothies with hidden veggies for toddlers

 A blender is something that is used absolutely every single day in my house.
 Not only do I have a picky toddler that doesn’t like vegetables, but I also have a husband who doesn’t like them too much either, so I sneak veggies into both of them with yummy smoothies!